Synchronization

 When you are operating in a multi-location environment your

-database can be said to be a "distributed database" since the data is
+database can be said to be a "distributed database" since the data is distributed

-distributed among the different locations.
-Users at any station (be it
+among the different locations.
+Users at any station (be it the Main, a store

-the Main, a store or a warehouse) see their part of the database live,
+or a warehouse) see their part of the database live, with every change immediately

-with every change immediately updated, but the other parts of the
+updated, but the other parts of the database are snapshots at a given point

-latest information.
+in time and do not reflect the latest information.
 The longer it's been

 since the last snapshot of the database was taken, the less relevant it